kevinserrano/ReadMeGenerator/Develop/README.md

-  # README Generator
+  # README.md Generator
   ## Description
-  User is prompted with a series of project related question.
-Upon answering the questions the application will create a readme.md file with all the corresponding user answers.
+  For this project we are to build a command-line appllication that dynamically creates a professional README.md using the users input.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)